SeldonIO/seldonio.github.com/external-algorithms.md

             "pool_size" : 1
         }

-    Change **RECOMMENDER_ALG** to the name of the script with custom "get_recommendations" function, without the .py extension.
+    Change **RECOMMENDER_ALG** to the name of the script with the custom "get_recommendations" function, without the .py extension.

     Change **MEMCACHE** to your memcache settings.